mvolkmann/blog/src/git.md

 This page documents tips on using Git for version control.
 At the moment it is very incomplete.

+## Viewing Commits

+To see all the commits that have been made on the current branch:

+- `git log` to output the full commit hash, author, timestamp, and comment for each commit
+- `git log --oneline` to see only the first 8 characters of the hash and the comment for each commit

 ## Ignoring files

 Each repository can have a `.gitignore` file that lists the